-- 1. In the root directory of either the Management Framework 8.0 or Media 8.0 product CD, double-click setup.exe to start the installation. - 2.
-Specify the destination directory in which you want to install the wizards. - ${f 3.}$ Specify the Program Folder to which you want to add the wizards.
+1. In the root directory of either the Management Framework, double-click setup. exe to start the installation.

+- 2. Specify the destination directory in which you want to install the wizards. - 3.
+Specify the Program Folder to which you want to add the wizards.
 When the setup program is finished, Wizard Manager is ready to run.

 Note: Before starting Wizard Manager, make sure that the Configuration Layer components are installed, configured, and running.
-(See Chapter 5 on page 77.)
+(See Chapter 5 on page 85.)

 Now start Wizard Manager from the Windows Start > Programs menu.
-Click log into the Configuration Layer, and specify the necessary parameters in the Login dialog box as described in "Login Procedure" on page 287.
+Click log into the Configuration Layer, and specify the necessary parameters in the Login dialog box as described in "Login Procedure" on page 317.
 Provide the same application name as if you were logging in to Configuration Manager.